Code-Institute-Submissions/music-band/README.md

 - Also, they are in the process of creating a social media presence and would like to add links to their Facebook, Twitter and YouTube pages.

+## Notes
+Decide to go with a website based on foo fighters

+Google Images to find Logo for favicon
+Used gimp to edit and resize favicon to 16x16 and 32x32

+#### Fonts
+Google fonts - poppins